knpuniversity/stripe/knpu/ep2-subscriptions/update-card-form.md

 Inside, call the `parent()` function.
 In this project, any JS we put here will be included on the page.

-Add a script tag and a very simple `document.ready()` blovk.
+Add a script tag and a very simple `document.ready()` block.
 Inside of that, find the `.js-open-credit-card-form` element and on `click`, create a callback function.
 Start with the normal `e.preventDefault()`.
 Now, find the other wrapper element, which is `js-update-card-wrapper`.
 Call `slideToggle()` on that to show/hide it.